 Two days later, the leader of the caravan, Rothaar, returned alone to Laketown.
-Rothaar told Merchant Eolsen that his caravan had met another party of travellers carrying wounded on the road.
+Rothaar told Merchant Eolsen that his caravan had met another party of ravellers carrying wounded on the road.
 They had been attacked by a group of Orcs.
 The travellers' party was large, and had managed to repulse the Orcs, but Rothaar was worried about his smaller caravan.
-After setting up camp for the night, Rothaardecided to travel ahead of his comrades to scout the curve in the road where the other party had been attacked.
+After setting up camp for the night, Rothaard accided to travel ahead of his comrades to scout the curve in the road where the other party had been attacked.
 Rothaar travelled that night, but waited until morning to search the area where the attack took place.
 By the dawn's light, he found the trail of the retreating Orcs, and one Orc body, but no ambush of living Orcs that might attack his caravan.

-Returning to his comrades with the good news, Rothaar came upon a scene of carange.
-One wagon of the caravan remained, but it was empty and smashed.
+Returning to his comrades with the good news, Rothaar came upon a scene of carnage.
+One wag on of the caravan remained, but it was empty and smashed.
 The horses had all fled into the forest.
 Rothaar found the corpses of five men, but could find no trace of the other four.
-Making a thorough search of the area.
-Rothaar discovered Stone Troll and wagon tracks, but no escapees from his own caravan.
-By following the trail of the Trolls' land wagon away from the wreckage. he discovered the Trolls' lair.
+Making a thorough search of the area, Rothaar discovered Stone Troll and wagon tracks, but no escapees from his own caravan.
+By following the trail of the Trolls viar.

-Rotharcould not find any trace of his missing companions, nor could he approach the remaining wagon, which the Trolls had taken into their cave with them.
+Rothaar could not find any trace of his missing companions, nor could he approach the remaining wagon, which the Trolls had taken into their cave with them.
 He learned from their tracks that four Stone Trolls lived in the cave.
-Knowing that he could not fight them all alone, he returned to Esgarot ho seek help.
+Knowing that he could not fight them all alone, he returned to Esgaroth to seek help.

-After hearing Rothaar's tale, Merchant Eolsen decided to hire a party of adventurers to return to Mirkwood with Rothaar, rescue any of his hirelings whoremain alive, and recover his merchandise.
+After hearing Rothaar's tale, Merchant Eolsen decided to hire a party of adventurers to return to Mirkwood with Rothaar, rescue any of his hirelings who remain alive, and recover his merchandise.